Hamlet Nkwain

 she/her

-Women’s Steering Committee representative – Asia
+Women’s Steering Committee representative – Latin America and the Caribbean

 she/her

-Women’s Steering Committee representative – Asia
+Women’s Steering Committee representative – Latin America and the Caribbean

 she/her